 Top Ten Tips On Wedding Stationery

-I would only recommend sending a Save the Date card if your wedding falls on a weekday, a Bank holiday weekend or if you need people to stay over night.
+I would only recommend sending a Save the Date card if your wedding falls on a weekday, rx a Bank holiday weekend or if you need people to stay over night.

 If you need people to book a specific hotel or a room at your venue you need to tell your guests as soon as you can.
-It’s also helpful to pass on any information such as discounted room rates, deposits and the details of the person dealing with your group booking.
-Guests like to get these things budgeted for, booked and sorted.
+It’s also helpful to pass on any information such as discounted room rates, medications deposits and the details of the person dealing with your group booking.
+Guests like to get these things budgeted for, more about booked and sorted.
 The best way to tell people this is by sending a Save the Date.

 Ignore the wedding planners and general consensus on Google, 6 weeks before the wedding is not long enough to send out your invites.
 You need to consider the following factors:

 • Give people enough notice.
 I have known friends (now we are hitting that serious wedding / 30th birthday / baby stage in life :-o) to be booked up for 3 months worth of weekends!

 • Give people enough time to RSVP – people are busy bees and may need time to arrange childcare etc. Minimum 4 weeks.